You can go on many fabulous day trips from Miami.

 Visit Coral Castle

 Between the cities of Leisure City and Homestead, you can expect to find Coral Castle.
-Coral Castle was built by Ed Leedskalnin in 1920.
+Coral Castle was built by Ed Leedskalnin between 1923 and 1951.
 It is filled with mystery to this very day.
 No one was ever able to figure out how one man single handedly built this castle.
 When confronted, Ed would only say that he knew the secrets on how the ancient pyramids were built which allowed him to build his beloved Coral Castle.

 After learning the history of this one-of-a-kind castle, it is quite a fascinating sight to be able to witness the castle up close and personal.
 Take a day trip from Miami to come see this mysteriously made castle for yourself.